dwhiffing/fury/content/aar/nf/nf1_jr/body.md

 suffer heavier losses and be harder pressed, with the Russians maintaining air superiority over northern Norway and pressing my bases further south.
 I’ll post any updates if there are any.
-If not, stay tuned for Northern Fury 2: X-Ray Station\!)
+If not, stay tuned for Northern Fury 2: X-Ray Station!)